Antony Blinken: Foreign policy positions

 As foreign policy advisor to then 2020 Democratic presidential nominee Joe Biden, The New York Times described Blinken as "ha[ving] Biden's ear on policy issues".
-His foreign policy positions have been described as hawkish.
+The politically progressive magazine In These Times described his foreign policy positions in 2020 as "hawkish."
 Blinken has asserted that "[Biden] would not tie military assistance to Israel to things like annexation or other decisions by the Israeli government with which we might disagree".
 Blinken praised the Trump administration-brokered normalization agreements between Israel and Bahrain and the United Arab Emirates.
 On October 28, 2020, Blinken reaffirmed that a Biden administration will undertake strategic review of the relationship between the United States and Saudi Arabia, ensuring that it advances U.S. interests and values.
 In January 2021, Blinken has stated the Biden administration would keep the American embassy to Israel in Jerusalem and would seek a two-state solution to the Israeli–Palestinian conflict.

 Blinken is in favor of continuing non-nuclear sanctions against Iran and described it as "a strong hedge against Iranian misbehavior in other areas".
 He criticized former president Trump's withdrawal of the U.S. from the international nuclear agreement with Iran and expressed support for a "longer and stronger" nuclear deal.
 Blinken did not rule out a military intervention to stop Iran from obtaining nuclear weapons.

 Blinken has been critical of the Trump administration in aiding China to advance its own key strategic goals.
 He stated: "[Trump] weaken[ed] American alliances, leaving a vacuum in the world for China to fill, abandoning our values and giving China a green light to trample on human rights and democracy from Xinjiang to Hong Kong".
 However, he also credited the former president's administration for its aggressive approach and has characterized China as a "techno-autocracy" which seeks world dominance.
 He indicated a desire to welcome political refugees from Hong Kong and stated that the Biden administration's commitment to Taiwan's defense would "absolutely endure", and that China's use of military force against Taiwan "would be a grievous mistake on their part".
 Blinken has also viewed China as committing genocide and crimes against humanity against Uyghur Muslims and other ethnic minorities in its northwestern region of Xinjiang.
 Blinken has characterized former president Trump's Phase One trade deal with China as "a debacle".
 He said it was unrealistic to "fully decouple" from China and has expressed support for "stronger economic ties with Taiwan".